Can God repent?

 One such man is Dr. Jason Gastrich who likes to list some 50 places where he thinks the King James Bible (and ALL bibles out there) are in error.
 Many of Dr. Gastrich's "errors" are shared by even the NKJV, NIV, NASB, RSV, ESV, Holman and ALL bible versions in existence.
 What he has done is what all others do who do not believe The Book - they each make themselves their own final authority and don?t agree with anybody else 100% of the time.

 Dr. Gastrich writes: "God cannot repent because He cannot do evil.
 The KJV problem: The KJV says that God repented in 1 Samuel 15:35.
 The non-KJV solution: The Hebrew word "nawkham" means regret.
 Therefore, God regretted making Saul king, but He did not repent." - Jason Gastrich

 Here again we see how the Bible Corrector's fertile imagination works.
 Brother Jason should learn a bit more about his own English language.
 Words frequently have several meanings, and the word "repent" does not always have to do with "repenting from sin".

-The word “repent” can also carry the simple meaning of “to change one’s mind” when it refers to man and his sins, or "to feel sorrow, regret or sorrow" when referring to God.
+The word REPENT can also carry the simple meaning of "to change one's mind" when it refers to man and his sins, or "to feel sorrow, regret or sorrow" when referring to God.
+God can also repent of his actions, but not in the same way man does.
+We will get to this in moment.
 Again, this is what Bible teachers refer to as an Anthropomorphism.